Apply for the Master of Advanced Studies in Sustainable Water Resources >>

 Begin: 1 February 2014 for a duration of 3 years

 - Project A: Quantification of sedimentation rates and sources in Lake Geneva (University of Geneva)

 The Rhone delta in Lake Geneva is a sink for most of the sediment eroded in the watershed and transported by the Rhone River.
-The main goals of this PhD are i) to quantitatively evaluate the sediment yield from the watershed and its variability in the last cca.
+The main goals of this project are i) to quantitatively evaluate the sediment yield from the watershed and its variability in the last cca.
 100 years, ii) to provide information about changes in sediment sources, and iii) to establish a detailed chronological framework for the deposits in Lake Geneva.
 Data acquisition will consist of bathymetric and seismic surveys, and sediments core analyses (sedimentological analyses, radiometric dating, core scanning, geochemical fingerprinting).
-The candidate will have a MSc degree in Earth or environmental sciences, with experience and interest in intensive field and lab work.

 Project leaders: Dr. Jean-Luc Loizeau, Dr. Stephanie Girardclos and Prof. Fritz Schlunegger (UniBe)

 - Project B: Spatial and temporal variability in sediment sources (University of Bern)